wp-plugins/better-wp-security/readme.txt

 * Note that renaming the wp-content directory will not update the path in existing content.
 Use this feature only on new sites or in a situation where you can easily update all existing links.

 == Changelog ==

+= 1.4 - May 4, 2011 =
+* Fixed another issue that prevented the "htaccess" options page from displaying on some hosts

 = 1.3 - May 4, 2011 =
 * Fixed an issue that prevented the "htaccess" options page from displaying on some hosts